FIVES / KINDERGARTEN / FIRST GRADE

 Meeting

 Children lead much of our morning meeting, taking increasing ownership throughout the year.
 We sing hello, work with the calendar, count the days in school, and engage in an interactive writing of our morning message to find out about our day.
-We have time for energetic games, songs, and a share activity in which children talk with one another or the whole class.
+We have time for games and songs, as well as opportunities for friends to talk and share ideas centered around a daily theme like Math Monday, Tell Me About it Tuesday, Would You Rather Wednesday, Thumbs Up Thursday, and Figure It Out Friday.

 Literacy

-Children are usually part of a small, differentiated group.
-During Literacy time, children get explicit instruction in phonological awareness, phonics, handwriting, vocabulary, and writing.
+Children are part of a small, differentiated group and engage in explicit instruction in phonological awareness, phonics, vocabulary, and writing.
+Handwriting is practiced daily with the Learning Without Tears program.

 Math